Ottoman clothing: Ottoman influence on Western female dress

-Interactions between Ottomans and Britons occurred throughout history, but in the 18th century, European visitors and residents in the Ottoman Empire markedly increased, and exploded in the 19th century.
-As such, fashion is one method to gauge the increased interactions.
+Turkomania also had a significant effect on gendered clothing.
 Historically, Europeans clothing was more delineated between male and female dress.
 Hose and trousers were reserved for men, and skirts were for women.
-Conversely, in the Ottoman Empire, the male and female dress was more similar.
+Conversely, in the Ottoman Empire, male and female dress was more similar.
 A common item worn by both was the şalvar, a voluminous undergarment in white fabric shaped like what is today called "harem pants".
-To British women traveling in the Ottoman Empire, the şalvar quickly became a symbol of freedom because they observed that Ottoman women had more rights than British women did.
-Lady Mary Wortley Montague (1689–1762), whose husband was the British Ambassador to Constantinople, noted in her travels in her "Embassy Letters" that Ottoman women "possessed legal property rights and protections that far surpassed the rights of Western women".
-These female travelers often gained an intimate view of Ottoman culture, since as women, they had easier access to the Muslim Elite harems than did men. Şalvar successfully spread into Europe at the end of the 19th century as various female suffragists and feminists used şalvar as a symbol of emancipation.
-Other British women of distinction, such as Lady (Janey) Archibald Campbell (1845–1923), and Lady Ottoline (Violet Anne) Morrell (1873–1938) wore şalvar "in an attempt to symbolize their refusal of traditional British standards and sexual differences". Şalvar also spread beyond Europe when Amelia Jenks Bloomer modified these "Turkish trousers" to create American "bloomers".
+To British women traveling in the Ottoman Empire, the şalvar quickly became a symbol of freedom because they observed that Ottoman women had more rights than British women.
+Lady Mary Wortley Montagu (1689–1762), wife of the British ambassador to Constantinople, noted in her Turkish Embassy Letters that Ottoman women "possessed legal property rights and protections that far surpassed the rights of Western women".
+Female travelers often gained an intimate view of Ottoman culture, since as women, they had easier access to the Muslim elite harems than did men. Şalvar successfully spread into Europe at the end of the 19th century as various female suffragists and feminists used şalvar as a symbol of emancipation.
+Upon Lady Montagu's return to England, she began dressing like Ottoman women to support the cause of the women's suffrage movement, which was just gaining traction at the time.
+Other British women of distinction, such as Lady Janey Archibald Campbell (1845–1923), and Lady Ottoline (Violet Anne) Morrell (1873–1938) wore şalvar "in an attempt to symbolize their refusal of traditional British standards and sexual differences". Şalvar also spread beyond Europe when Amelia Jenks Bloomer modified these "Turkish trousers" to create American "bloomers".
+In addition to aiding the European women's suffrage movement, European exposure to Ottoman women's clothing helped dispel stereotypes about Muslim women.
+Elizabeth, Princess Berkeley, another of these British ladies of distinction, highly admired the free nature of women in the harem away from men, writing "a Turkish husband that sees a pair of slippers at the door of his harem must not enter".

+In Eastern Europe, however, these new fashion trends were unique to male noblemen.
+Ottoman styles had little impact on the fashion of Polish and Hungarian women, who almost universally continued to don Western styles.